Opinion | How the Iran news actually undermines one of Trump’s biggest lies

 Yet now Trump’s own DNI has flatly stated that all this is nonsense.

-Trump is a disinformation super-spreader
+Trump is a disinformation superspreader

 I ran this by Joshua Geltzer, the senior counterterrorism director at the National Security Council from 2015 to 2017.
 He noted that Ratcliffe, perhaps without realizing it, has now badly complicated Trump’s ability to make this claim going forward.